Westwood Regional High School: Academic Decathlon

+In 2025, the Westwood Regional High School WACADECA won the NJ State Academic Decathlon competition.

+In 2024, the Westwood Regional High School WACADECA (the school's abbreviation for their academic decathlon team) came in 3rd place at the National United States Academic Decathlon for Division II school.

+eSports

+The Westwood Regional High School eSports team came in 2nd place at the National High School Rocket League Championship in 2024.
+The Cardinals were the Garden State eSports state champions for Rocket League in the spring 2024 champions league.

+Garden State Film Festival

+In 2025, WRHS student Emma Lagatol won the New Jersey Hometown Documentary Short- High School category for her film "Forever a Cardinal'.

 Athletics

 The Westwood Regional High School Cardinals compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Before the NJSIAA's 2009 realignment, the school had previously participated in the Bergen County Scholastic League (BCSL) American Conference, which included public and private high schools located in Bergen and Hudson counties.
 With 628 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in the American Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group II North for football for 2022–2024.
+The school was classified by the NJSIAA as Group II North for football for 2024–2026, which included schools with 484 to 683 students.
 Westwood Regional High School athletic teams are called the Cardinals.
 They wear school colors scarlet, white and black.
 The school's original colors were scarlet and white, with black added later as an official school color.

+Dan Vivino, the school's athletic director, was selected in 2024 as the Jim Grasso Athletic Director of the Year for Bergen County.

-The school participates in joint cooperative boys / girls swimming teams with River Dell Regional High School as the host school / lead agency.
-River Dell also hosts a co-op ice hockey team that includes Emerson Jr./Sr. High School and Westwood.
+The school participates in joint cooperative boys / girls swimming teams with River Dell High School as the host school / lead agency.
+River Dell also hosts a co-op ice hockey team that includes Emerson Junior-Senior High School and Westwood.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 Sports offered by the school include: